bajaj/crawler/readme.md

     - It fetches robots.txt file for the give url and create rules for the same
     - Each url should satisfy all the rules inorder to be processed by the crawler
 - Crawler
-    - at initialization get links from SiteMapXmlParser, then push this links to queue and        create instance of UrlCrawlrule fot the give domain name
+    - at initialization the crawler gets links from SiteMapXmlParser, then push this links to queue and        create instance of UrlCrawlrule for the give domain name
     - retrieve a url from the queue
     - checks if the url is not already processed and urlcrawlRule allowes the url
     - calls pageExtractor module to retrieve the page object (contains assets links and list of links)